ComputerMonk/UsefulUnityCode/README.md

 FirstPersonScrollDoor - When active rotates a door game object as the mouse wheel is scrolled and plays sound effects.

 CommandSet/CommandProxyTrigger - A system that allows a trigger to call an arbitrary method in an arbitrary component on either the collided object, an external object, or itself.
 Which set of commands to send where can be changed by script.
-Also has Unity event hookups.
+Can pass parameters and also has Unity event hookups.

+DialogueEmoterLink - A script that allows Pixel Crusher's dialogue system to activate a Salsa emoter script so that characters can react to third party conversations or things the player says since this si not natively supported with Dialogue's Salsa integration.